JuniperPhoton/On-device-SpeechTranscription/README.md

 I built this mainly for my own purpose, and I have tested this on my MacBook Pro with M1 Pro on macOS 26 Beta 8.
 Some unknown cases:

 - I am not quite sure whether this on-device model requires Apple Intelligence or not.
 If you have tested this on a MacBook that doesn't support Apple Intelligence, please leave your feedback in the issues section.
+- You should test the accuracy on your own.
+In my experience, transcribing the textbook-level speech has higher accuracy, while transcribing animes may not be as good, sicne the on-device model is not trained for those materials.

 # MIT License